halfhorst/Sigrun/README.md

 4. Add your bot to your server.
 Use the generated link in the application interface.
 5. Deploy the infrastructure with cdk. `cd` into the cdk directory and run `deploy.sh`.
 This will bundle up the lambda code into an artifact and then deploy everything for you.
     - You may want to create a role distinctly for this bot and use its credentials during this process.
+    - I think this requires deployment from a linux machine because of PyNaCL....
 6. Log into the console and grab Sigrun's URL from ApiGateway.
 Give this to your application as the "Interactions Endpoint Url."

 A couple manual quirks still exist.
 New release coming soon 😉